What I Think About Motherhood After My Experience In Sex Work

 She compared my having lied about my job to her ex-husband (my father’s) adultery.
 She said it made her want to puke.
 She ended that email, “I hope you know what you’re doing.”
 For her sake, from then on, I pretended I did.

 These days, I don’t blame my becoming a sex worker for the rift in our relationship.
-In college, I began to realize that my mom and I had issues long before this.
+In college, I began to realise that my mum and I had issues long before this.
 Parents aren’t supposed to be their child’s “best friends”; they’re supposed to be parents.
-Besides, we weren’t just best friends — I was my mom’s only friend.
+Besides, we weren’t just best friends — I was my mum’s only friend.

 But the moment is uncomfortable.
-It’s the closest I have ever heard my mom come to saying she’s sorry — which, in some ways, is exactly what I’ve always wanted to hear.
+It’s the closest I have ever heard my mum come to saying she’s sorry — which, in some ways, is exactly what I’ve always wanted to hear.

 Our relationship changed when, during my sophomore year, I started working as a stripper.